Laurelesh/craigslist_scraping/README.md

 # craigslist_scraping
-Here I use BeautifulSoup to scrape housing data from craigslist, and Pandas to analyze it.
+I use BeautifulSoup to scrape housing data from craigslist, and Pandas to analyze it.